Male Infertility | Symptoms, Diagnosis & Treatments

 Treatment

-Surgery to correct undescended testes is usually performed in childhood; however, the results of the procedure can impact on a man’s fertility later in life.
+• Surgery to correct this is usually performed in childhood; however, the results of the procedure can impact a male’s fertility as he matures.

 Epididymitis

-Sperm are stored in the epididymis, where they undergo the final maturation process.
+Sperm is stored in the epididymis, where it undergoes final maturation.
 If infected, the epididymis can malfunction and become a hostile environment for the sperm.
+Many pathogens can cause epididymitis, including those that cause sexually transmitted diseases.

 Symptoms